Tradon Bessinger

 Strengths

-- **Arm Talent & Velocity:** Generates impressive torque with an effortless 3/4 release, allowing him to drive the ball with high velocity into tight windows.
-He consistently attacks the short-to-intermediate parts of the field and can stretch defenses vertically with impressive touch on deep shots.
+- **Arm Talent & Release:** Generates significant torque and velocity with an effortless, quick 3/4 release, allowing him to drive the ball into tight windows and attack all three levels of the field.
+The ball 'jumps out of his hand' and he shows impressive touch on deep shots.

 Areas to Improve

-- **Mechanical Consistency:** While possessing a natural stroke, his mechanics and footwork can get loose, particularly when throwing off-platform.
-Continued refinement of his footwork will be crucial for improving consistency and accuracy at the next level.
+- **Mechanical Consistency:** While possessing a natural stroke, his mechanics can get loose at times, particularly when throwing off-platform, which can lead to occasional inaccuracy.
+Continued refinement of his footwork and maintaining a consistent base will be key to maximizing his accuracy at the college level.

 College Projection